2023 Solar Incentives Guide for Geneva, IL - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some familiarity with.
-A federal incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a specific percentage of the cost of your solar system.
+Federal solar incentives are likely the first thing that you think of when you think about solar incentives.
+The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a specified percentage of the cost of your solar system.

-The ITC can be applied to solar panels installed on your primary or secondary residence in the United States.
-The solar system must have been installed after January 1, 2006 on a property owned by you for you to claim the credit.
-Initially, the ITC applied to 30% of all installation costs (panels, labor, accessories and equipment), although the covered amount has fluctuated over time between 26-30%.
-The installation date of your solar system will determine what percentage you are eligible for.
+The ITC can be applied to a solar system installed on your primary or secondary residence in the United States.
+The solar system must have been installed on a property you own after January 1, 2006 for you to claim the credit.
+Originally, the ITC covered 30% of all installation costs (panels, accessories, equipment and labor), although this amount has fluctuated over the years between 26-30%.
+The amount you qualify for will depend on when your solar system was installed.
 There is no cap on the claim amount.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Geneva solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit will apply to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Geneva solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives